regsisabelo/trait.js/README.md

 ![liscense](https://img.shields.io/npm/l/trait.js) ![downloads](https://img.shields.io/npm/dw/trait.js) ![version](https://img.shields.io/npm/v/trait.js) ![build](https://img.shields.io/github/workflow/status/regs37/trait.js/Node.js%20CI)

 **Trait.js** is a helper which allows javascript to have the same behavior with the Php Trait feature.
 Allows you to inherit or reuse methods to any classes or objects.
 There's been other libraries/repositories out there that is also respresents the javascript equivalent of **Php - Traits**.
-Among them, this solution is a lightweight package and serves only one purpose, **allow any classes to inherit methods from a trait**.
+Among them, this solution is a simple and lightweight package and serves only one purpose, **allow any classes to inherit methods from multiple traits**.

 ### Installation
 ##### NPM